 Note

 If an employee does not return to work after a long-term leave of absence, you have to perform the Terminate action for this employee.
-For details on executing the Terminate action, refer to test script Take Action: Termination (FJ3).
+In case the Core content has been deployed with the SAP Best Practices, you can refer to test script Take Action: Termination (FJ3) for details on executing the Terminate action.

 Prerequisites